veillette/dopplerEffectPhET/doc/implementation-notes.md

 ### Performance Optimizations

-We have attempted to optimize this simulation, but trying to reduced its footprint.
+We have attempted to optimize this simulation, but trying to reduce its footprint.

 - Waves are removed after exceeding maximum age
-- For the motion trails,it is both age and size constraints
+- For the motion trails, it is both age and size constraints
 - For the graphs, there is a fixed-size buffer for waveform data

-Note that no dispose functions have been used, which should be adressed.
+Note that no dispose functions have been used, which should be addressed.